0% Financing for 36 months! View Here! Read More

 Once upon a time, people who purchased central air conditioning systems for their homes didn’t think much about efficiency.
 They expected to pay a lot for cooling—and they did.
 Older systems were inefficient and people didn’t expect much better.

 That’s changed thanks to improved technology and people in general having a greater awareness of the importance of energy efficiency, not only as a way to lower utility costs but also as a way to benefit the environment.
+Regular air conditioner maintenance service also plays a major role in keeping your system running at peak efficiency, ensuring you’re getting the most out of your unit’s SEER2 and EER2 ratings over time.

 If you’re currently looking to purchase a new central cooling system for your home, energy efficiency will likely be on your mind.
 We’re experts on AC efficiency in Rochester, NY, and in this post we’ll help you better understand how energy efficiency is measured and what to look for so you can make an informed decision about your next AC.
+For example, understanding the differences between central AC versus ductless can help you choose a unit that aligns with your efficiency goals and home layout.

 The two efficiency ratings you need to know about for air conditioners are EER (Energy Efficiency Ratio) and SEER (Seasonal Energy Efficiency Rating).
 As of 2023, these ratings have been updated to EER2 and SEER2 as part of new government initiatives to improve overall air conditioning efficiency.
 If you didn’t know about EER/SEER before this change, you don’t need to worry about it—basically, EER2 and SEER2 altered the scale of efficiency rating by changing the measurements used in the testing process.
 You only need to focus on EER2/SEER2 now.